-The Village Administrator, department heads and supervisors are expected to promote positive behavior and to lead by example, by treating employees with the respect and dignity each person deserves.
+B. The Village will attempt to reduce the potential for internal workplace violence by positively affecting attitudes and behaviors of its employees are expected to promote positive behavior and to lead by example, by treating employees with the respect and dignity each person deserves.
 Emphasis will be placed on creating a workplace where established standards of conduct are clear, communicated, and consistently enforced, and where discipline is used fairly and appropriately to deal with instances of unacceptable behavior.